FAQ - Frequently Asked Questions

 Will Health Professional Schools be accepting P/F grading and online courses for required courses?

-Since all Univerisities have moved online temporarily, most schools will be accepting online courses for this semester and summer if needed.
+Since most Universities have moved online temporarily, most schools will be accepting online courses for this semester and summer if needed.
 Most will also accept P/F grades but would prefer a letter grade if there is an option.
-Students should continually be keeping up with updates from the schools.
+(Read how admissions committees will view a P below) This will vary per school, therefore, students should continually be keeping up with updates from the schools.
+Some PA schools are not accepting P/F for prerequisites.

 How will admissions commitees view a P instead of a grade?